 How are dental crowns applied?

-If dental composite is being used, the composite resin is applied directly to the tooth as a paste.
+If a dental composite is being used, the composite resin is applied directly to the tooth as a paste.
 The dentist shapes the resin into the desired form and hardens it in place with a heating light.

 For other materials, there are a few more steps.
 First, the outer layers of the tooth are shaved away to make room for the crown.
 An impression is then taken and sent to a dental laboratory.
 There, the restoration is fabricated out of the desired material — porcelain, gold, etc.